superlinked/VectorHub/docs/articles/recommender_from_clickstreams.md

  (numbers might differ for you).
 Here is how to read it: Hotel 131 is most similar to Hotel 123, with a *cosine similarity* of about 0.91.
 The second most similar is Hotel 127 with a cosine similarity of about 0.9, and so on.
 So, here you have similar hotels according to the clickstreams of the users!

 :::hint
-The cosine similarity is a measure of how similar two vectors are.
-It can be between -1 and 1, similar to the Pearson correlation coefficient.
-It is rather large if both vectors point in the same direction.
+Cosine similarity is a measure of how similar two vectors are.
+It can range from -1 to 1 (similar to the Pearson correlation coefficient).
+If both vectors point in the same direction, cosine similarity is at the high end (closer to 1).

 The formula is $\text{Cosine Similarity}(\mathbf{A}, \mathbf{B}) = \frac{\mathbf{A} \cdot \mathbf{B}}{\|\mathbf{A}\|\cdot \|\mathbf{B}\|}=\frac{\sum_{i=1}^{n} A_i \cdot B_i}{\sqrt{\sum_{i=1}^{n} A_i^2} \cdot \sqrt{\sum_{i=1}^{n} B_i^2}}$, where $\mathbf{A}=(A_1, \ldots, A_n)$ and $\mathbf{B}=(B_1, \ldots, B_n)$ are two vectors.
 :::
 ![Cosine Similarity](../assets/use_cases/recommender_from_clickstreams/cossim.png)

-## How Does It Work?
+## Under the hood

-So, what is Gensim's Word2Vec model doing under the hood?
-Basically, it is a fast implementation of the ideas of Mikolov et al. in their paper [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781) from 2013, a true classic that changed the world of NLP forever (before transformers came around and disrupted it again).
+Gensim's Word2Vec model is, basically, a fast implementation of ideas in Mikolov et al.'s groundbreaking 2013 NLP paper, [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781).

-The authors' Word2Vec comes in two flavors:
-- CBOW
-- Skipgram (we have used this with `sg=1` in the model!)

-Let us take a look at how the Skipgram version works.
+We use the Skipgram version `sg=1` of the authors' Word2Vec model (there's also a CBOW (Continuous Bag of Words) version), which works like this.

 So, assume that we have the clickstream from the introduction.

 ```mermaid
 graph LR;
       id1[Tranquil Haven Resort]-->id2[Summit Vista Inn];
       id2[Summit Vista Inn]-->id3[Azure Sands Hotel];
       id3[Azure Sands Hotel]-->id4[Evergreen Retreat Lodge];
 ```

 > **The fundamental idea**: For each hotel in this stream, we try to predict the hotel right before and after it.

 In the example, we would create the following table: